-Now that you have decided to give YC a shot, the first step is to apply.
-There are two components to this: the Written Questionnaires, and a Team Video.
+Once you decide to give YC a shot, the first step is to apply.
+There are two parts to this: the Written Questionnaires, and a Team Video.
 My advice for this stage boils down to: be clear, be concise, and follow instructions.
 If you do this, you’re already in the top 25% of applicants.

 📓 General Advice

 Don’t spend too much time on this

 The application is designed to be answered in a few hours, and the video can be completed in less than one hour, so you shouldn’t spend more than a couple of days on this.
 Shipping product and spending time with customers are significantly better investments for your company than obsessing over your application over many weeks.
 Remember, getting into YC won’t make your company great; you get into YC by being on your way to becoming a great company.

 Don’t overthink your stage

 Some startups get into YC with just an idea and have never raised funding, others have six figures in monthly revenue and have raised a seed round already.
 YC is as diverse in fields as it is in stages, so if you feel you can get something out of it, just apply.